hpatches/hpatches-benchmark/benchmarks/retrieval/README.md

 ...
 ```

 The first line indicates that reference (query) patches must be compared to the patches contained in the patch-images `i_smurf.ref`, `i_smurf.e1`, ...
 The other lines indicates that the reference  patches are `v_bricks.ref.85`, `i_dome.ref.1363`, ...
+The format of such identifiers is discussed [here](../../README.md#reading-patches).

 > **Remark:** each reference patch is always contained in one of the specified patch-images.